data-hunters/metadata-digger/README.md

     * Amazon Simple Storage Service (S3)
     * Digital Ocean Spaces (Spaces Object Storage)

-* Basic filtering - you can provide list of allowed groups/directories of tags (e.g.: ExifIFD0, ExifSubIFD, JPEG, GPS) or particular tags.
+* Basic filtering - you can provide list of allowed groups/directories of tags (e.g.: ExifIFD0, ExifSubIFD, JPEG, GPS).
 * Scaling extraction process to multiple machines and cores, so you can work with huge volumes of data
 * Saving output in CSV and JSON formats
 * Indexing results to <a href="http://lucene.apache.org/solr/" target="_blank">Apache Solr</a> (Full-Text Search Engine)

 To provide easy start for OSINT researchers who do not know details of Apache Spark, special Standalone version has been prepared that can utilize many cores of processor on single machine.
 **If you want to try Metadata Digger without going into Big Data/Spark technical details**, read *Getting Started* section, especially *Runing in Standalone mode*.
 More complex configuration is covered in *Advanced settings*.

+Metadata Digger is under development.
+We are also working on Web Appliction that will allow searching and analysing processed metadata.

 <br/>